filmakarov/erc721-lockable/README.md

-# ERC721S
+# LOCKABLE NFTs (Formerly ERC721S)
-Improvement to the `ERC721` standard, that introduces lockable NFTs.
+Extension to the `ERC721` standard, that introduces lockable NFTs.
 The locked asset can be used in any way except selling/transferring it.

 ## Abstract
 NFTs took the world by storm.
 It's probably because non-fungibility as a concept is much easier to intuitively understand, than fungibility, as our world is mostly non-fungible.